 Plastic microbeads are listed as:

 Remember this the next time you go shopping.
 Make sure to take a moment to study in the ingredients list and think twice before grabbing your 'go-to' shampoo, moisturizer, or hair gel.

 Always opt for natural products, and remember, your skin absorbs anything you put in it.
 It makes you think about the severity of toxic skin ingredients.

 We never use harmful synthetic chemicals, artificial fragrances, or unnecessary colors.

-Our natural men's grooming products are free from sulfates, parabens, phthalates, glycols, mineral oil, DEA, TEA, ethanol, and lanolin.
+Our natural men's grooming products are free from parabens, phthalates, glycols, mineral oil, DEA, TEA, ethanol, and lanolin.